Apsod/trustpipe/README.md

 ```
 FROM alpine:3.18.5
 RUN apk add --no-cache wget
-COPY sources.txt .
+COPY urls.txt .
-VOLUME /data
 ENTRYPOINT [\
     "wget",\
     "--continue",\
     "--no-verbose",\
-    "--force-directories",\
-    "--no-host-directories",\
-    "--cut-dirs=2",\
-    "--directory-prefix=/data",\
-    "--input-file=sources.txt"]
+    "--directory-prefix=/output",\
+    "--input-file=/urls.txt"]
 ```

-i.e. it wgets a bunch of urls that can be found in sources.txt, and puts them in `/data`.
+i.e. it wgets a bunch of urls that can be found in urls.txt, and puts them in `/output`.

-The specification specifies the name and kind of the task (metadata) and specifies where **in the container** the output data is stored (defaults to `/output`).
+The specification specifies the name and kind of the task (metadata).

 ```
-name: litteraturbanken
+name: gutenberg
 kind: ingest
-output: /data
 ```

-When we run
+If we run
 ```
-trustpipe run git@github.com:apsod/litbank.git#small:ingest
+trustpipe run git@github.com:apsod/trustpipe.git#main:example/ingest
 ```
-Trustpipe clones the specified subpath of the repo (and branch/tag), builds the docker image, and runs it, mounting the folder specified by `datastore` to the tasks output.
-The git reference format is `git@github.com:REPO#BRANCH:PATH`
+Trustpipe does the following:

+- Clones the specified subpath of the repo.
+- Builds the docker image.
+- Runs the image, mounting a host-side datastore path for this **ref** to /output.

 ### Dependencies